The Landsgemeinde of Glarus

 It was also unique in sixteenth-century Europe.
 Other cantons decided similarly.
 In Zurich, the government (Grosse Rat) voted to introduce the Protestant faith.
 In Appenzell, the citizens split into a Catholic Appenzell Innerrhoden and a Protestant Appenzell Ausserrhoden in 1597.

-The Eidgenossenschaft as a whole (the thirteen cantons of 1501) did experience a few short religious military conflicts in 1529 and 1531 (the Kappeler Wars) and 1656 and 1712 (Villmerger Wars).
+The Eidgenossenschaft (the thirteen cantons of 1513) experienced several short military conflicts in 1529 and 1531 (the Kappeler Wars) and 1656 and 1712 (the Villmerger Wars).
 Still, these were economically rather than religiously inspired.
 Moreover, they were mere trifles compared to the (civil) wars in the rest of Europe.

 Of course, the emergence of two religions did lead to significant (personal) tensions, for example, in a Catholic and a Protestant bakery or butchery and schools.
 However, the political system kept the peace, which is the (unique) merit of the Landsgemeinde and its citizens.